periklis/talks/2018-05-21-why-bother-learn-rust.md

 ## Why important for web engineering?

-- Rust enables the same productivity thanks to Cargo, Crates, Rustup, Rustc
+- Rust enables great productivity thanks to Cargo, Crates, Rustup
-- Targets futures/async/await like Scala/Finagle (Currently on Nightly only, est. release end 2017)
+- Targets futures/async/await like Scala/Finagle (Currently on Nightly only, est. release mid 2018)
 - Support for cross compilation targets: MSVC, IOS, ARM (IoT), WebAssembly & [more](https://forge.rust-lang.org/platform-support.html)

 ---

 ## Rust Key Facts

+- FP Support with C-Model integration!
 - Express Ownership explicitly!
 - No dangling but borrowing down the stack!
 - No overruns but trust your slice!